 - Where we have a legitimate reason to process your information in order to support our vision of better mental health for all.
 This includes providing you with information that we feel would be of interest to you, would be reasonably expected, and not intrusive.
 For example, if you have recently participated in the Leeds 10k, we may feel that you would be interested in a similar event in the future.
 We may, therefore, send this information to you by post, or contact you by telephone.
 You can ask us to stop providing you with this information at any time, and we have explained more about legitimate interests below.

-Broadly speaking, legitimate interests means we may process your personal information where we have a genuine and legitimate reason and are not harming any of your rights or interests.
+Legitimate interests means we may process your personal information where we have a genuine and legitimate reason and are not harming any of your rights or interests.

 When we process your information for our legitimate interests, we will always consider and balance any potential impact on your rights.
 As such, we will never use your information for activities where our interests are overridden by the impact on you.